Information on measurements and fit:

 Fitting a suit | Finding a tailor

-Check here for listings of retailers who sell small-sized and custom men's shirts.
+Check here for listings of retailers who sell short sizes in men's jeans and short sizes in men's pants.